vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Life Imitates Art Department: Georgia Satellites' lead singer Dan Baird has been accused of sexual misconduct by his girlfriend/aspiring fiancé, who claims that although she told him, in terms unequivocal, "You ain't git no huggy an' no kissy 'til I git me a weddin' rang," he nevertheless began to huggy and kissy without first givin' her a weddin' rang.
 Fortunately Mr. Baird received sage counsel from ZZ Top frontman Billy Gibbons, who advised, "You ain't askin' for much.
 Oh Lord, take it downtown.
 You jus' lookin' for some tush." #MeeTew

 - DNA scientist  misclassifies his hideous combover as a convincingly full head of hair.
 He had identified has hairstyle as being natural and certainly not absurd at α=0.01 confidence after rejecting the null hypothesis, H<sub>0</sub> = The combover is completely ridiculous and isn't fooling anyone. ...
-He made another type I error by erroneously reporting that he looks good in a speedo, although he's obviously quite doughy with large love handles, even while obviously sucking it in.
+He made another type I error by erroneously reporting that he looks good in a speedo, although he's obviously quite doughy with large love handles, even while sucking it in.

 - Robert Plant, Jimmy Page and John Paul Jones are auditioning drummers for a Led Zeppelin tribute band.
 In particular, drummers named Fred, since they hope to call themselves _Fred's Zeppelin_.
-Page conveyed the urgency of the situation: "We've already scheduled a gig as the opening act for Pub Quiz Night at _The Fox and Hounds Tavern & Grill_ in Shropshire, so we'd like to start practicing next week, ideally."
+Page conveyed the urgency of the situation: "We've scheduled a gig as the opening act for Pub Quiz Night at _The Fox and Hounds Tavern & Grill_ in Shropshire, so we'd like to start practicing next week, ideally."
 They auditioned a drummer who was a perfect fit musically, but Fred (Micklewhite, of Kent) found a better gig with an 80's cover band that didn't involve playing with "a bunch of old geezers," as he put it.
 If _Fred's Zeppelin_ doesn't materialize, Page and Jones will begin auditioning rappers and DJs for a Led Zeppelin-themed hip-hop group called _Black Dawg_.

-- Cybersecurity expert/recreational chemist/perennial fugitive John McAfee is hosting karaoke night at Zeena's Kool Spot (known locally as simply _La Barra_ for you non-gringos) in Santa Cruz, Belize every Thursday night at 9pm after dueling piano hour.
+- Cybersecurity expert/recreational chemist/perennial fugitive John McAfee is hosting karaoke night at Zeena's Kool Spot (known locally as simply _La Barra_ for you non-gringos) in Santa Cruz, Belize every Thursday at 9pm after dueling piano hour.

 Be warned that the show may not start at 9pm sharp, since Mr. McAfee is perpetually under the influence of some combination of cocaine, methamphetamines, scotch, Juul, bath salts, MDMA, ayahuasca and home-brewed barbiturates.
 So it's customary for his karaoke show to begin late or even to not occur at all since he often fails to distinguish am from pm, what year it is, and which hemisphere of the planet he's on.
 (Some advice for anyone who performs at his karaoke night on the occasions when McAfee is lucid enough to host the show: if he asks whether you'd like to be accompanied by a rhythm section, decline; McAfee's so-called rhythm section is just his five teenaged girlfriends simultaneously playing Russian roulette.)